 If you have any questions about studying at the University of Salford, please contact our course enquiries team on [email protected] or 0161 295 4545.

-Salford has excellent transport links, which makes it easy to get to the University from anywhere in the UK or overseas.
-They have their own train station, Salford Crescent, which provides a quick route into Manchester city centre and to Manchester international airport.
-Manchester City Centre is only a 20 minute walk from the university, or 10 minutes by train.
-London is also only a two hour train ride away and Manchester Airport is a 30 minute drive.
+We have excellent transport links, making it easy to get to our university from anywhere in the UK or overseas.
+Salford Crescent train station is located at the heart of our campus, providing a quick route and easy into Manchester city centre and Manchester International Airport.
+Manchester city centre is only a 20-minute walk from our university – or 10 minutes by train.
+London is only a two-hour train ride away and Manchester Airport is a 30-minute drive.